animorphcoop/shared-futures-space/README.md

 First, we need to setup some environment variables:

-1. Run `cp .env.example .env`
+1. Run `cp .env.example dev/.env`
+2. Enter `dev` directory as this will be the default directory
-1. Edit `.env` with your settings and password
+3. Edit `.env` with your settings and password

 Continue with Docker section below.